 Option #2: Hire a law firm SEO expert

-SEO is a very rewarding but time-intensive task.
-But the reality of the situation is that many lawyers simply don’t have the time or inclination to learn a new discipline.
-If that sounds like you, here are some things to keep in mind when looking for an expert that will help boost your law firm’s SEO.
+SEO is a very rewarding—yet time-intensive—task.
+The reality of the situation is that many lawyers simply don’t have the time or inclination to learn a new discipline.

 Where to find an SEO expert for your law firm